Aquatopia

-Aquatopia is an attraction at Tokyo DisneySea theme park at the Tokyo Disney Resort in Chiba, Japan.
-Located in the Port Discovery area of the park, it is the second attraction to use a trackless ride system designed by Walt Disney Imagineering (the first being Pooh's Hunny Hunt at neighboring park Tokyo Disneyland).
+Aquatopia was an attraction at Tokyo DisneySea theme park at the Tokyo Disney Resort in Chiba, Japan.
+Located in the Port Discovery area of the park, it was the second attraction to use a trackless ride system designed by Walt Disney Imagineering (the first being Pooh's Hunny Hunt at neighboring park Tokyo Disneyland).
 The trackless ride system uses computers to guide the vehicles throughout the ride.